GPS-GmbH/docs/user/settings/import-certificate.md

 To Import the certificate file:

-* After click on the "View Certificate", the Certificate Manager page will be opened.
+* After clicking on the "View Certificate", the Certificate Manager page will be opened.
 * Select the "**Authorities**" panel.
 * Then click on "**Import**" option given below.